amandanamikata/boilerplate/README.md

-# Simple Store - Microservices on Kubernetes
+# CloudShop- Microservices on Kubernetes

 A simple e-commerce store built with microservices architecture, running on Kubernetes with automated CI/CD using GitHub Actions.